onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 I remember stopped working in consulting because all i created was concepts and slides.
 The truth is, i was a powerpoint bitch.
 When i started to work with large amounts of data, naturally the first thing i did was a lot of descriptive data analysis and visualization.
 I was hired as an analyst in a startup and became a reporting bitch soon.
 Was that the hands-on work i expected from working in a young startup?
 It just didn't feel right, so i decided to make a change.

 In this post i'll share my expierences of the last two years on building an insights team in a startup and how we did the transition from data analysts to data scientists to generate actionable insights that matter.
-The areas i'll touch are [setting the goals](#setting-the-goals), [building a team, structures and culture](#building-a-team-and-structures), [building a technical infrastructure](#building-a-technical-infrastructure), [defining a lean process](#defining-a-lean-process), [choosing the right metrics](#choosing-the-right-metrics) and [making predictions](#making-predictions).
+The areas i'll touch are [setting the goals](#setting-the-goals), [building a team and structures](#building-a-team-and-structures), [building a technical infrastructure](#building-a-technical-infrastructure), [defining a lean process](#defining-a-lean-process), [choosing the right metrics](#choosing-the-right-metrics) and [making predictions](#making-predictions).

 While reading i'd appreciated your feedback and feel free to challenge every single word i'm writing.